Armenian liberation struggle (1722–1730): Davit Bek's principality

 As a result of Davit Bek's campaigns from 1722 to 1725, all of Syunik and some neighboring areas were brought under Armenian control.
 Davit Bek thus became the ruler of an independent Armenian principality, where all the meliks submitted to his authority.
 The borders of this principality largely corresponded to the borders of the modern-day Syunik Province of the Republic of Armenia, extending from the district of Sisian in the north to the Aras River in the south, and from the Zangezur Mountains in the west to a line of fortified points and settlements in the east.
 Its probable easternmost fortified point was Kulaberd, in the modern-day Lachin District of Azerbaijan.
-A hostile Muslim principality separated Davit Bek's realm from the Armenian melikdoms of Karabagh.
+A hostile Muslim principality separated Davit Bek's realm from the Armenian melikdoms of Mountainous Karabakh.

 Davit Bek appointed both his fellow Georgian Armenians and locals as commanders.
 Mkhitar was appointed commander of the armies, or sparapet.
 A military council and staff was created.
 The units of Davit Bek's army had their own flags.
-Apparently following the example of the meliks of Karabagh, Davit Bek created a series of fortified military districts in Syunik called sghnakhs.
+Apparently following the example of the meliks of Karabakh, Davit Bek created a series of fortified military districts in Syunik called sghnakhs.
 In early 1723, the fortress of Halidzor became the new center of the principality.
 Davit Bek expanded the fortifications and gathered supplies there.